izelnakri/paper_trail/README.md

 Additionally, you can put a null constraint on ```origin``` column, you should always put an ```origin``` reference to describe who makes the change.
 This is important for big applications because a model can change from many sources.

 ### Storing version meta data
-You might want to add some meta data that doesn't belong to ``originator_id`` and ``origin`` fields.
+You might want to add some meta data that doesn't belong to ``originator`` and ``origin`` fields.
 Such data could be stored in one object named ```meta``` in paper_trail versions.
 Meta field could be passed as the second optional parameter to PaperTrail.insert/2, PaperTrail.update/2, PaperTrail.delete/2 functions:

 ```elixir
 company = Company.changeset(%Company{}, %{name: "Acme Inc."})